juliano-lopes/accessibility-by-force/README.md

 #### Hotkeys
 After enabling WhatsappWebWithMoreAccessibility, the following shortcut keys are available:

-* ALT + a: focus on the options for choosing the type of attachment to be sent in the active conversation;
+* ALT + a: focus on the options for choosing the type of attachment to be sent in the active chat;
-* ALT + B: focus on the search field and label it as "Search conversations and contacts ...";
+* ALT + B: focus on the search field and label it as "Search chat and contacts ...";
-* ALT + C: focus on the conversation list;
+* ALT + C: focus on the chat list;
-* ALT + E: puts the focus on the message writing field and labels it "Write a message (name of the active conversation)";
+* ALT + E: puts the focus on the message writing field and labels it "Write a message (name of the active chat)";
 * ALT + L: opens an options box to select the language of the script (Portuguese, English or Spanish), after pressing the 'enter' key in the desired option, the script messages will be in that language;
-* ALT + M: puts the focus on the message list of the active conversation;
+* ALT + M: puts the focus on the message list of the active chat;
 * ALT + S: activate and deactivate the script;
-* ALT + T: speak the title of the active conversation.
+* ALT + T: speak the title of the active chat.

 NOTE: sometimes NVDA does not go into focus mode automatically when using shortcuts, so you may need to put it in focus mode with the shortcut NVDA + space bar.
 Other keys can be configured as the NVDA key, but by default it is 'Insert'.